ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

    include a TAM URI provided in the application manifest, for example.

- - Optionally, any requirements that may affect the choice of TEE, if multiple are available to the TEEP Broker.
+ - Optionally, any requirements that may affect the choice of TEE, if multiple are available to the OTrP/HTTP Client.

-When such a notification is received, the TEEP Broker first identifies in an implementation-dependent way which TEE (if any) is most appropriate based on the constraints expressed.
+When such a notification is received, the OTrP/HTTP Client first identifies in an implementation-dependent way which TEE (if any) is most appropriate based on the constraints expressed.
 If there is only one TEE, the choice is obvious.
 Otherwise, the choice might be based on factors such as capabilities of available TEE(s) compared with TEE requirements in the notification.

-The TEEP Broker then informs the TEEP Agent in that TEE by invoking an appropriate "RequestTA" API that identifies the TA needed and any other associated metadata.
-The TEEP Broker need not know whether the TEE already has such a TA installed or whether it is up to date.
+The OTrP/HTTP Client then informs the TEEP Agent in that TEE by invoking an appropriate "RequestTA" API that identifies the TA needed and any other associated metadata.
+The OTrP/HTTP Client need not know whether the TEE already has such a TA installed or whether it is up to date.

 The TEEP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
-The TAM URI passed back may or may not be the same as the TAM URI, if any, provided by the broker, depending on the TEEP Agent's configuration.
-If they differ, the TEEP Broker MUST use the TAM URI passed back.
+The TAM URI passed back may or may not be the same as the TAM URI, if any, provided by the OTrP/HTTP Client, depending on the TEEP Agent's configuration.
+If they differ, the OTrP/HTTP Client MUST use the TAM URI passed back.

 ### Session Creation {#client-start}

-If no data is passed back, the TEEP Broker simply informs its client (e.g., the application installer) of success.
+If no data is passed back, the OTrP/HTTP Client simply informs its client (e.g., the application installer) of success.

-If the TEEP Agent passes back a TAM URI with no message buffer, the TEEP Broker attempts to create session state, then sends an HTTP(S) POST to the TAM URI with an Accept header and an empty body.
-The HTTP request is then associated with the TEEP Broker's session state.
+If the TEEP Agent passes back a TAM URI with no message buffer, the OTrP/HTTP Client attempts to create session state, then sends an HTTP(S) POST to the TAM URI with an Accept header and an empty body.
+The HTTP request is then associated with the OTrP/HTTP Client's session state.

-If the TEEP Agent instead passes back a TAM URI with a message buffer, the TEEP Broker attempts to create session state and handles the message buffer as specified in {{send-msg}}.
+If the TEEP Agent instead passes back a TAM URI with a message buffer, the OTrP/HTTP Client attempts to create session state and handles the message buffer as specified in {{send-msg}}.